top of page

 • 2 min read

-For our Church and parish community, that we may be a gathering place for the “remnant” from all lands and peoples: let us pray to the Lord.
+For our Church and parish family, that we may seek to follow Christ by becoming a community of compassion and reconciliation: let us pray to the Lord.

-For Pope N., Bishop N., Father N., for our bishops, priests, and ministers, and for all who serve the Church, that they may shepherd the people of God with faithfulness and compassion: let us pray to the Lord.
+For all who serve the Church, that they may gather and unite us as God’s holy people: let us pray to the Lord.

-For our deceased relatives and friends [especially _________], that they may dwell forever in the house of Christ: let us pray to the Lord.
+For those who have died [especially _________], that they may one day awake and arise: let us pray to the Lord.

 References